OGGM/oggm-edu/docs/simulator.rst

 **Question to answer:**

-- Is the new glacier larger or smaller than before?
+- Is the new glacier longer or shorter than before?
 Why?

 ..  admonition:: Take home messages
     :class: toggle